 - General registration assistance

 - First year course selection

 - Building a conflict free timetable

 Best of luck with your studies!
 And don’t forget to register for fall and winter as soon as your time ticket allows.

 Eight Steps to Registration

-- Get the list of courses that are being offered in the summer or fall and winter semesters.
-It is important that you register for both your fall and winter courses as soon as your Time-Ticket allows.
+- Get the list of courses that are being offered in the summer or fall and winter terms.
+It is important that you register for both your fall and winter courses as soon as your time ticket allows.
 Courses fill up quickly.
 All the courses you need for first year in the B.Sc. are listed here.
-The B.A.
-Biology first year guide is here.

-- Compare the course offerings to your audit to ascertain what you require to complete your degree.
+- Compare the course offerings to your audit to understand what you are required to complete for your degree.
 Your audit is the most important document you have at Carleton, as it tells you how you are doing and what you need to do to graduate.